csraea/Othello-Reversi/README.md

 *  **- Difficult**:  Handsome Jack tries to occupy as more cells as possible, knowing, that the best positions on the gameboard are corners.
 Depth of thinking is 5.
 *  **- Impossible**: Jack behaves as in the *Difficult* mode, but with increased depth (7).
 Moreover, he cheats.

-When the singleplayer mode is on, it is possible to turn on/off the tips (usable cells) and
+When the singleplayer mode is on, it is possible to turn on/off the tips (usable cells) and *"hilarious  Jack's comments"*.
-> hilarious  Jack's comments.

-The comments and rating, unfortunately, are not imlemented in the web project due to the lack of time.
+The comments and rating, unfortunately, are not implemented in the web project due to the lack of time.

 There is a plenty of things to implment further into this game:
 *  *Mixed* behaviour mode (chooses the algorithm of thinking every time randomly)